Rn Ati Capstone Mental Health Quiz

 2. Engage with Case Studies – work through realistic patient scenarios that mimic quiz questions; this reinforces critical‑thinking skills.

-3. apply Flashcards for Key Terms – terms such as psychosis, delirium, anxiolysis, and informed consent benefit from spaced repetition.
+3. make use of Flashcards for Key Terms – terms such as psychosis, delirium, anxiolysis, and informed consent benefit from spaced repetition.

 4. Practice Medication Calculations – many quiz items involve dosage calculations, conversion of units, and understanding therapeutic ranges.